California VSV Outbreak Update

 Get notified when a verified disease outbreak is reported in your area by signing up for text alerts for your state or region.

-The horse resides in Branch County.
+The horse is located in St. Johns County.

-The horse resides in Clackamas County.
+The horse resides in Franklin County.

 Stay on top of the most recent Horse Health news with